 What is a BS/MD program?

-BS/MD programs typically streamline the pathway to becoming a physician by offering conditional acceptance into medical school directly from high school, eliminating the need for a separate med school application later.
+The primary difference between a BS/MD program and the traditional premed path lies in when and how medical schools admission occurs.
+BS/MD programs typically streamline the pathway to becoming a physician by offering conditional acceptance into medical school directly from high school, eliminating the need for a separate medical school application later.
+Ultimately, this combined program provides a seamless educational experience while offering rigorous training across both undergraduate and medical curricula.

 List of BS/MD and BA/MD Programs